thagrol/fakewake/README.md

 - Wake on LAN magic packets must be sent as UDP broadcast packets to one or more of the configured ports.
 The daemon does not listen at a low enough level in the network stack to receive all ethernet frames.
-- If you're not comfortable connecting 3.3v from the PC's PSU directly to the Pi's gpio, it should be possible to insert an optocoupler etc, so long as the gpio pin is pulled high while the PSU is fully on and low when the PSU is in standby, soft off, or off.
+- If you're not comfortable connecting 3.3v from the PC's PSU directly to the Pi's gpio, an optocoupler may be used.
+In which case a custom config muts be used with "psu_sense_active_low" set to "True" while the PSU is fully on and low when the PSU is in standby, soft off, or off.
-- Pi3 has not been tested.
+- Pi3 and later have not been tested.
 They should work, but check their current requirements do not exceed that provided by the 5v standby line of the PC's PSU.
 - I've no idea whether this approach will work on a Mac as I don't have access to one.